kennethlongshaw/htgn/readme.md

 ### Model Process
 1. `Data Loader` loads batches of new messages and creates additional messages for supporting maintenance, such as creating edge deletes for a node when the node is deleted.
-2. `Graph Store` holds all edges that have been loaded so far and is used to calculate `degree` or any other additional features.
+2. `Graph Store` holds all edges that have been loaded so far and is used to incrementally calculate `degree` or any other additional graph features.
 3. `Feature Store` holds the current state of node features.
-Messages are enriched with the current features of a node to provide full context.
+Messages are enriched with the current features of a source or target node to provide full context.
 4. Heterogeneous messages are encoded into a homogenous embedding space via `MessageEncoder`.
 5. Messages are aggregated for the batch by destination node ID via `Node Aggregator`.
 6.  `Mamba Block` uses the aggregated messages and the destination node's previous state to calculate a new node